Soda Industry Deal with Clinton Foundation Latest PR Stunt

 While it's true that the outcome-most sugary beverages out of all schools-might be similar to what we could have gained through litigation settlement, the critical difference is enforceability.
 The main purpose of bringing a lawsuit is to ensure that the companies would be held accountable to the outcome, whether by court decision or settlement agreement.

-pass bills to rid schools of unhealthy drinks (which Coke and Pepsi continue to lobby against vociferously) would require actual policy change.
+Similarly, the current effort in state legislatures all over the nation to pass bills to rid schools of unhealthy drinks (which Coke and Pepsi continue to lobby against vociferously) would require actual policy change.
 But industry prefers voluntary "self-regulation," a non-enforceable system that has already proven to be a dismal failure.

 We have seen this dance from the soda companies before.
 Last August, the American Beverage Association announced another bogus "policy" that amounted to no more than words on paper.
 Since that PR stunt didn't make their problems go away, now Coke and Pepsi have just come up with a better idea.